-Management Action Monitoring Requirement Status Comments New site personnel will undertake an environmental induction, emphasising importance of flora and vegetation at MRP.
+Management Action Monitoring Requirement Status Comments facilities and exploration camp) will be undertaken.
+New site personnel will undertake an environmental induction, emphasising importance of flora and vegetation at MRP.
 Annual audits of induction records. С Refer to Section 4.1 Environmental Induction which states the number of personnel inducted.
 The induction includes information on the importance of MRP flora and vegetation.
 Fire Regularly review Geoscience Australia Sentinel Hotspots to record bushfire activity in the MRP.
 Annual audit of Sentinel Hotspots and comparison with pre-mine fire regime. С Geoscience Australia Sentinel Hotspots is only used at MRP as one of the tools to assist in tracking fires at the time they are burning in the Region.
-The preferred system for comparing the long-term fire regime is Great Victoria Desert Biodiversity Trust's Interactive Map (2023) which has currently fire history data from 1995 to 2022.
-This data has been included in the MRP GIS system.
-Figure 33 shows the most recent data.
-There was one fire in 2023 that burnt close to the western edge of the Development Envelope boundary.
+The preferred system for comparing the long-term fire regime is Great Victoria Desert Biodiversity Trust's Interactive Map (2023) which has currently fire history data from 1995 to 2023.
+This data has been included in the MRP GIS.
+Figure 25 shows the most recent data.
+There were no fires recorded in the MRP during the reporting period.
 Clearing activities will be conducted in a manner that does not increase the frequency or severity of bushfires.
-Annual audit of GDAP records which require that controls are in place to protect against starting a fire. С The GDAP Form (MRO-ENV-FM-007) in Appendix 5 includes the following questions: • Has fire risk been assessed? • Are fire controls required? • If fire controls are required what are they?
-Of the five GDAPs submitted and authorised during the reporting period, only GDAPs (MRP-AR-024a and MRP-AR-024b) for the construction of the new waste landfill facility had the requirement for fire controls (i.e. establishment of fire break, fire extinguishers on all light and heavy vehicles, 1,000 L skid mount fire unit).
+Annual audit of GDAP records which require that controls are in place to protect against starting a fire.
+C The GDAP Form (MRO-ENV-FM-007) includes the following questions: Has fire risk been assessed?
+Are fire controls required?
+If fire controls are required, what are they?
+All three GDAPs submitted and authorised during the reporting period, had indicated that fire risk had been assessed: The hydrogeological drilling GDAP (MRP_026) stated the controls as: Hot work permit to define conditions; Fire extinguishers on all LV and HV; 1,000 L skid mount fire unit available at the Camp; and some work areas have a firebreak as they are within existing large, cleared areas (i.e. NAMB 14 & 09).
+The SDP GDAP (MRP_025) stated that the SDP is within an existing cleared area that forms a fire break.
+Fire extinguishers are fitted on all light and heavy vehicles, and 1,000 L

+Management Action Monitoring Requirement Status Comments skid mount fire units are available onsite.
 Establish Emergency Response Procedures (ERPs) to prevent operational activities starting a bushfire.
-Annual audit of ERPs to ensure update and implemented across the MRP. С An ERP (MRO-EHS-PR-003) has been established and is currently Revision 8.
-The document was reviewed and uploaded into the document control section of the Company's database during the reporting period.
-The next review date is 25/11/2024.
+Annual audit of ERPs to ensure update and implemented across the MRP. С A full review of the ERP (MRO-WHS-PN-002) was undertaken in 2024, and issued under Deep Yellow as Version 1 on 30 April 2024.
 The ERP includes requirements for bushfires.
-The crisis management procedure, MRO Corporate Response Plan (MRO-WHS-PN-017) includes requirements for bushfires.
+The Corporate Crisis Response Plan (DYL-WHS-PN-017) will be reviewed in 2025.